cloudmesh/classes/docs/source/i524/technologies-hw.rst

       Do not use the above public key.
 It will not work for you.

 #.
-Create a Python Virtual Environment and activate it.
-See lesson :doc:`../lesson/python/using_libraries`.
+You have created a Python Virtual Environment and activated it.
+See lesson :ref:`Virtual_Environments`
+   to learn what is Virtual Environment.
+And lesson :ref:`virtualenv_` to learn how to properly install and activate Virtualenv.

+   To create a virtual env, use the ``virtualenv`` command.

    ::